GSA/piv-guides/pages/template-2.md

 [This is what I want my link to say](https://www.governmentagency.gov){:target="_blank"}

-# Writing and Style Resources
+# Help with Writing and Style

 For the FICAM Guides, general writing guidelines include: